ca25nada/spawncamping-wallhack/README.md

 ﻿# spawncamping-wallhack
 A SM5 Theme ported for Etterna, a client aimed primarily for KB players.

+Here are some old screenshots (very old)
 <a href="http://imgur.com/a/RpFvQ" target="_blank">Screenshots</a>

+See newer screenshots here (latest versions)
+<a href="https://imgur.com/a/Pad27GS" target="_blank">Screenshots</a>

 Requirements: The latest release version of Etterna.
 Older releases are for SM5.